-The 40,700-ton Silver Muse, launched in April this year, is the ninth addition to the fleet (five offering conventional itineraries and four providing luxury expedition cruises).
+The 40,700-ton Silver Muse, launched in April of 2017, is the ninth addition to the fleet (five offering conventional itineraries and four providing luxury expedition cruises).

 Accommodating fewer than 600 guests in just under 300 suites, she is no ordinary ship, but then Silversea is no ordinary cruise line.
 Established in 1994 by the Lefebvre family of Rome – who thereby invented all-inclusive luxury cruising – it remains in their ownership to this day.
 Chairman Manfredi Lefebvre d’Ovidio is the son of the founder, and an old army chum of the CEO, who in turn is married to the marketing director.

-Working for a family firm makes all the difference to the staff, many of whom have been with Silversea for years (and from talking to a number of them, it’s clear that Muse was a plum assignment).
+Working for a family firm makes all the difference to the staff, many of whom have been with Silversea for years.
+From talking to a number of them, it’s clear that Silver Muse was a plum assignment.
 It makes a lot of difference to the ship, too.
 Silversea’s vessels are not designed by committee; they’re designed by people.
 And not just people but Italian people, who combine their innate sense of style with a love of cruising at its very best.

 If there’s one guiding principle behind all Silversea’s ships, it’s that space equals luxury.
 And how true that is.
 Carrying so few passengers on a vessel of this size means that all the public spaces – bars, restaurants and pool deck – are calm and relaxed.
 Nowhere is crowded, and everywhere feels like somewhere you can happily relax and watch the world go by.